dosisod/refurb/README.md

 set `disable_all` to `true`.
 In the config file, `disable_all` is applied first, and the `enable` and `disable` fields are applied afterwards.

+## Setting Python Version

+Use the `--python-version` flag to tell Refurb which version of Python your codebase is using.
+This should allow for better detection of language features, and allow for better error messages.
+The argument for this flag must be in the form `x.y`, for example, `3.10`.

 ## Configuring Refurb

 In addition to the command line arguments, you can also add your settings in the `pyproject.toml` file.